Frameio/kubernetes-json-schema/README.md

 # kubernetes-json-schema

-A repo to host custom resource definitions and older versions of some resources to be use with `kubeval`, called from the `helm-charts` repo.
+A repo to host custom resource definitions and older versions of some resources to be use with `kubeval` and `kubeconform`, called from the `helm-charts` repo.

-Resources and CRD's currently supported:

-- istio
-  - destinationrule-networking-v1beta1
-  - gateway-networking-v1beta1
-  - virtualservice-networking-v1beta1
-- cronjob/v1beta1
-- poddisruptionbudget/v1beta1
-- horizontalpodautoscaler-autoscaling-v2beta2
-- vaultsecret-v1alpha1
+## Add new schema

+Schema's are generated using the `build.sh` script.
+Schema's are generated based on the CRD YAML.
+The script downloads the CRD YAML into `input/` folder and then create the JSON schema and store them in the `master-standalone-strict` folder.